Our residency program offers:

 - Extensive experience in open and endovascular cases, with a near-equal distribution of volume.

 - Three diverse clinical training sites.
-The VA Ann Arbor Healthcare System for experience with routine vascular surgery; St. Joseph Mercy Hospital, a high-volume community surgery setting; and Michigan Medicine, a large academic medical center drawing diverse and complex cases from around the country and the world.
+The VA Ann Arbor Healthcare System for experience with routine vascular surgery; St. Joseph Mercy Hospital; and Michigan Medicine, a large academic medical center drawing diverse and complex cases from around the country and the world.

 - Two years of protected and funded academic development time between the third and fourth clinical years — a rarity among vascular residency programs that provides a valuable opportunity to round out your training with basic, translational, and health services research, publications and presentations, and leadership development.